Ceph (software): History

 Ceph was created by Sage Weil for his doctoral dissertation, which was advised by Professor Scott A. Brandt at the Jack Baskin School of Engineering, University of California, Santa Cruz (UCSC), and sponsored by the Advanced Simulation and Computing Program (ASC), including Los Alamos National Laboratory (LANL), Sandia National Laboratories (SNL), and Lawrence Livermore National Laboratory (LLNL).
-The first line of code that ended up being part of Ceph was written by Sage Weil in 2004 while at a summer internship at LLNL, working on scalable filesystem metadata management (known today as Ceph's MDS).
-In 2005, as part of a summer project initiated by Scott A. Brandt and led by Carlos Maltzahn, Sage Weil created a fully functional file system prototype which adopted the name Ceph.
-Ceph made its debut with Sage Weil giving two presentations in November 2006, one at USENIX OSDI 2006 and another at SC'06.
+The first line of code that ended up being part of Ceph was written by Weil in 2004 while at a summer internship at LLNL, working on scalable filesystem metadata management (known today as Ceph's MDS).
+In 2005, as part of a summer project initiated by Scott A. Brandt and led by Carlos Maltzahn, Weil created a fully functional file system prototype which adopted the name Ceph.
+Ceph made its debut with Weil giving two presentations in November 2006, one at USENIX OSDI 2006 and another at SC'06.

 After his graduation in autumn 2007, Weil continued to work on Ceph full-time, and the core development team expanded to include Yehuda Sadeh Weinraub and Gregory Farnum.
 On March 19, 2010, Linus Torvalds merged the Ceph client into Linux kernel version 2.6.34 which was released on May 16, 2010.
 In 2012, Weil created Inktank Storage for professional services and support for Ceph.

 In April 2014, Red Hat purchased Inktank, bringing the majority of Ceph development in-house to make it a production version for enterprises with support (hotline) and continuous maintenance (new versions).

 In October 2015, the Ceph Community Advisory Board was formed to assist the community in driving the direction of open source software-defined storage technology.
 The charter advisory board includes Ceph community members from global IT organizations that are committed to the Ceph project, including individuals from Red Hat, Intel, Canonical, CERN, Cisco, Fujitsu, SanDisk, and SUSE.

 In November 2018, the Linux Foundation launched the Ceph Foundation as a successor to the Ceph Community Advisory Board.
-Founding members of the Ceph Foundation included Amihan, Canonical, China Mobile, DigitalOcean, Intel, OVH, ProphetStor Data Services, Red Hat, SoftIron, SUSE, Western Digital, XSKY Data Technology, and ZTE.
+Founding members of the Ceph Foundation included Amihan, Canonical, China Mobile, Croit, DigitalOcean, Intel, OVH, ProphetStor Data Services, Red Hat, SoftIron, SUSE, Western Digital, XSKY Data Technology, and ZTE.

 In March 2021, SUSE discontinued its Enterprise Storage product incorporating Ceph in favor of Rancher's Longhorn, and the former Enterprise Storage website was updated stating "SUSE has refocused the storage efforts around serving our strategic SUSE Enterprise Storage Customers and are no longer actively selling SUSE Enterprise Storage."